Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 "So you returned to Gao." he said.

 "By way of Perfection."
 Regaari duck-nodded.
-“Ayma didn't know why, but I… made use of a resource.”
+"Ayma didn't know why, but I… made use of a resource."

 "The Contact."
 Knight guessed.